-Family support is strong, with his father and twin brothers, Chris, all living locally.
+Family support is strong, with his father and brothers, living locally.
 Alex has always required guidance, and sometimes physical assistance, with personal grooming and food preparation.
 While he could manage cold dishes independently, he often created unusual combinations.
 Despite these areas needing support, Alex is remarkably resourceful and capable of picking up new skills surprisingly quickly by observing others.